background bubble helix decoration

 Several factors influence the occurrence and severity of intergranular corrosion in industrial applications.
 Some key variables include:

-• Low Chromium Content: Chromium depleted zones in certain grades of stainless steels (and only stainless steel) caused by improper welding or prolonged heat treatments can increase the likelihood of corrosion occurring.
+Chromium depleted zones in certain grades of stainless steels (and only stainless steel) caused by improper welding or prolonged heat treatments can increase the likelihood of corrosion occurring.

 The typical method for controlling intergranular corrosion is to replace the material with a more corrosion-resistant alloy.
 Other mitigation strategies may include:

-• Proper Heat Treatment: Control heat treatment processes, such as annealing or stress-relieving, to avoid sensitization and promote the formation of stable grain boundary phases.
+Control heat treatment processes, such as annealing or stress-relieving, to avoid sensitization and promote the formation of stable grain boundary phases.

-• Welding Techniques: Utilize welding techniques, such as low heat input processes and the use of filler metals with low sensitization potential, to reduce the risk of corrosive activity.
+Utilize welding techniques, such as low heat input processes and the use of filler metals with low sensitization potential, to reduce the risk of corrosive activity.

-• Protective Coatings: Apply protective coatings or surface treatments, such as electroplated chromium or conversion coatings, to improve the corrosion resistance and provide a thin yet dense and very hard barrier to the base material.
+Apply protective coatings or surface treatments, such as electroplated chromium or conversion coatings, to improve the corrosion resistance and provide a thin yet dense and very hard barrier to the base material.

 Armoloy's Solution to Corrosion

-Armoloy offers multiple metal surface treatments with varying levels of protection from the common causes of intergranular corrosion.
+Armoloy offers multiple metal surface treatments with varying levels of protection from the common causes of corrosion.
 Offering both broad-spectrum and industry-specific applications, our protective metallic coatings add significant value through increased performance and decreased revenue losses from unplanned maintenance and downtime.

 Our protective coatings ensure a thin, precise coat that won’t impact production, but will improve surface hardness and prevent environmental defects.
 Beyond increasing wear life, Armoloy tailors our metallic coatings based on the specific requirements of your application and industry.